cdelorme/system-setup/docs/osx.md

 ## finder settings

-Open the finder settings menu with command + j.  _The desktop has a separate menu, so be sure you have selected a finder window before using the hotkey._
+Open the finder settings menu with "command + j".  _The desktop has a separate menu, so be sure you have opened a finder window and that it is in focus before using the hotkey._

 I generally check the box to force `List View` as the default.
 I also check the calculate size option, because it makes checking folder and file sizes fast and easy.

-This release has provided a checkbox to **display the `~/Library` folder**, which saves us an extra step we previously had to do via command line.
+In newer versions of OSX there is a checkbox to **display the `~/Library` folder**, which saves us an extra step we previously had to do via command line.

 **Be sure you select "Use as Defaults" at the bottom or it won't take globally.**  Afterwards you'll want to remove saved view settings (the `.DS_Store` hidden files) recursively and globally to ensure the new settings take and are not overwritten locally per directory.